Ana2k/AndroidAssingmentAS/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 - [ ] APP2
-Make a note making app in which you can add, delete and update notes using firebase as your database.
+Currently benched by me, app in which you can add, delete and update notes using firebase as your database.
 You should also send a notification when a new note is added.
 Use fragments instead of activities.